 Attention Homes’ Board of Directors make a three year commitment to guide the organization to a stronger future and may serve multiple terms.
-Members make financial and professional contributions and serve on committees such as Finance, Fundraising, Board Governance, Program Evaluation & Development, and where necessary ad hoc committees.
+Members make financial and professional contributions as well as serve on committees such as Finance, Fundraising, Board Governance, Program Evaluation & Development, and where necessary ad hoc committees.
 The Board has sought directors from a range of backgrounds in order to ensure diversity and representation from a variety of viewpoints.
 Board meetings are held monthly to review the organization’s activities, oversee financial reports, set policy and raise funds.
-A youth advisory board made up of current and former clients helps to inform and guide program evaluation.
-A youth representative from the YAB attends quarterly board meetings.
+A Youth Council made up of current and former clients helps to inform and guide program evaluation.

 Fern O’Brien is an attorney with O’Brien Law PC, a Boulder law firm.
 She has lived in Boulder for 20 years and has always been active in the Boulder non-profit community including service on a number of non-profit boards.
 Fern is married to Morgan O’Brien and has two children both of whom are in their twenties.
 She is passionate about Attention Homes and its important mission of intervention and support for our youth.
 Fern is currently the Chair of the Governance Committee.

 Amy joined the Board of Attention Homes in the fall of 2014 and was elected Vice President in 2017.
-She grew up in the suburbs of Chicago but moved west for the sun and the slopes.
-In 2005 Amy received her BA in Philosophy from the University of Colorado.
-For the past seven years she has worked directly with youth and families as Associate Student Pastor at Cornerstone Church in Boulder, CO.
+She grew up in the suburbs of Chicago but moved west for the sun and slopes.
+In 2005 Amy received her BA in Philosophy from CU.
+For the past 8+ years she has worked directly with youth and families as Associate Student Pastor at Cornerstone Church in Boulder.
 She is married to Michael and together they are foster parents for Boulder County.
-Amy jumped at the opportunity to join the Board as a way to further her community engagement and to work with an age group she knows and loves well.
+Amy joined the Board as a way to further her community engagement and to work with an age group she knows and loves well.
 She serves on the Fundraising Committee and Program Evaluation Committee.

 Maureen 'Beanie' Brady

-Mary and her husband Tim are long term residents of Colorado.
+Mary and her husband Tim are long time residents of Colorado.
 Over the past 25 years, she and Tim raised their family and built their business here.
 Mary is co-owner and CFO of Porchfront Homes.
-She and the company have been involved with Attention Homes for the past decade.
-She has served on the board since 2013 and is currently chairing the Program Evaluation and Development Committee.
+She and the company have been involved with Attention Homes for over a decade.
+She has served on the Board since 2013 and is currently chairing the Program Evaluation and Development Committee.
 Mary is committed to the long term success of the youth served by Attention Homes.